Home » Are Baby Carrots Safe for Pomeranians?

 Debunking the White Blush Myth

-Another big lie is that the white coating, or “white blush,” that appears on baby carrots is the chlorine coming out of the carrot.
+Another big lie is the white coating, or “white blush,” appearing on baby carrots is chlorine coming out of the carrot.
 Again, this is not true.
 Baby carrots, like onions, potatoes, lettuce, and other vegetables, are living growing things.
 Baby carrots are peeled by abrading the outer skin, and because there’s usually no moisture in the bags when sent to market, the carrots start to dry out.
 It’s similar to when your skin dries out without moisturizer—it gets a white, chalky look.
 The same thing happens to baby carrots.

 The Bottom Line: Baby Carrots Are Safe